When David Lynch and Mark Frost came up with the pitch for Twin Peaks, they ignored the prevailing wisdom for creating a TV show.

 First they mapped out the town itself – the sheriff’s station, the high school, the woods – then they imagined the kind of people who might live there.
-Only later did they devise the murder mystery at the heart of the drama; Laura Palmer and Agent Dale Cooper were an afterthought in the Twin Peaks origin story.
+The murder mystery at the heart of the drama came much later; Laura Palmer and Agent Dale Cooper were an afterthought in the Twin Peaks origin story.

-And boy does it show: the Oldest House, as the building is known, is a fascinating place, a logic-defying labyrinth that functions as both a voyeuristic insight into the minutiae of office life, and an absurdly textured playground.
+And boy does it show: the Oldest House, as the building is known, is a fascinating place, a logic-defying labyrinth that functions as both a voyeuristic insight into the minutiae of office life, and an ever-changing playground.
 It’s what Fox Mulder’s X-Files basement would look like if it occupied the entirety of the Pentagon.
-Whether you’re walking its (sometimes literally) endless grey corridors or poking around luxuriously carpeted offices, it’s utterly captivating.
+Whether you’re walking its (sometimes literally) endless grey corridors or poking around luxuriously carpeted offices, it’s captivating.

 You don’t have time to work out the details, because there’s a reality crisis underway.
 A collection of Objects of Power – kitsch, everyday items that somehow manipulate our collective unconscious to channel inter-dimensional forces – are causing havoc, driving people mad and messing with the building’s already strained feng shui.
 There’s a refrigerator that gets angry unless someone is watching it, a fairground hammer that causes leprosy, a rotary phone that connects to another dimension.

-Some objects demand rituals to engage with them – Jungian psychology is a big influence – such as a light switch that requires an OCD-inspired triple-flick to transport you across the building via a strange roadside motel.
+Some objects demand rituals to engage with them – Jungian psychology is a big influence – such as a light switch that requires an OCD-inspired triple-click to transport you across the building via a strange roadside motel.
 It’s all very Twilight Zone, a pulpy yarn filled with deliciously nostalgic Americana (although Control lacks the neat resolution that makes those sci-fi shorts so satisfying).

 Occasionally these possessed employees will spring to life, forcing you to dispatch them using a range of powers acquired from the astral plane; telekinesis, mind control, levitation.
 These are supplemented by your Service Weapon, a one-stop firepower shop that transforms from uzi to shotgun to grenade launcher.
 You soon settle into a compelling rhythm, oscillating between flinging swivel chairs with your mind and blasting things with your gun.
 At their best, fight sequences are symphonic arrangements of destructible scenery and next-level particle effects, although they do suffer from diminishing returns as the hours tick by.

-Remedy’s previous games are what you might call glorious failures, especially Quantum Break, which clumsily smashed together an action game with a Netflix box set, with protracted video sequences that tried – and failed – to ape prestige TV.
-The studio has clearly learned its lessons, with FMV used far more sparingly and effectively – the retro videos that play on various projector screens and cathode-ray TV sets in the Oldest House are wonderfully creepy and excellently directed.
+Remedy’s previous games are what you might call glorious failures, especially Quantum Break, which clumsily smashed together an action game with a Netflix box set, including protracted video sequences that tried – and failed – to ape prestige TV.
+The studio has clearly learned its lessons, with FMV used more sparingly and effectively – the retro videos that play on various projector screens and cathode-ray TV sets in the Oldest House are wonderfully creepy and excellently directed.
 Other neat cinematic touches include stylish, block capital title cards introducing new areas, which wouldn’t look out of place in a Tarantino movie.